n0m4d22/HackTheBox-Writeups/MACHINES.md

 # Machines | [Writeups](README.md)

-Here you can find writeups from various HackTheBox machines, organized by **difficulty**.
+Here you can find my personal write-ups, for various HackTheBox machines, organized by **difficulty**.

 ---